becem-gharbi/wip/README.md

 - Kanban board to visualize project progress.
 - Share progress with a team of users.
-- Realtime messaging between team members.
+- Realtime messaging via WebRTC thanks to [PeerJS](https://github.com/peers).

 ## Development